Privatdozent: Conferment and roles

-History and future
+History

 The title has its origins in German-speaking countries in Europe before 1800.
 It referred to a lecturer who received fees from his students rather than a university salary.

 In Prussia it started around 1810, and became established around 1860.
 From 1900 until 1968, most university professors who were appointed were title holders, as they obtained a habilitation and already held a teaching position.

-In Germany, since the end of the 1960s the requirement of a post-doctoral degree for a professorship has been questioned and in some cases became not always necessary.
-In 2002 junior professorships were introduced, providing a route to a professorship without habilitation; the habilitation is no longer the gold standard against which other qualifications are measured during the appointment process.
+Since the end of the 1960s, the requirement of a post-doctoral degree for a professorship in Germany has been questioned and in some cases is not necessary.
+In 2002, junior professorships were introduced, providing a route to a professorship without habilitation; the habilitation is no longer the gold standard against which other qualifications are measured during the appointment process.
 This has led to a decline in universities conferring the title Privatdozent in certain academic disciplines.